 According to a 2017 Stone Barns Center report, imported grass-fed beef products accounted.
 For between 75% and 80% of overall beef sales at the time following the December 2015 repeal of the Country of Origin Labeling requirement.
 The federal repeal of COOL allowed for the current loophole, which Stone Barns argued benefits international meat packing companies including JBS and Cargill.
 In 2018, the National Farmers Union called for the loophole to be closed because it had put U.S. ranchers.
 And farmers and their families at a disadvantage due to the fact that imported products can be sold at relatively lower prices.

 “Today, four companies, Cargill, Tyson, JBS and National Beef, control over 80 percent of the beef market.
 All four of these multinational corporations depend on imported meat and meat products,” NFU President Roger Johnson said at the time.

-Before the repeal, however, the World Trade Organization had ruled in favor of meat producers in Mexico and Canada and the "U.S beef industry" in an ongoing dispute in which they argued that COOL gave domestic producers a market advantage, according to Food Safety News.
+Before the repeal, however, the World Trade Organization.
+Had rule in favor of meat producers in Mexico.
+And Canada and the “U.S beef industry” in an ongoing dispute in which.
+They argued that COOL gave domestic producers a market advantage, according to Food Safety News.

 Industry Response to Demand for U.S. Products

-At least one major U.S. meat processing company has responded to recent consumer demand for products that are not imported and chosen to "eat" the relatively higher cost of raising livestock domestically, according to Bloomberg.
-In May 2019, Perdue Farms began the process of acquiring Panorama Meats, the largest domestic certified-organic and grass-fed beef producer, which raises livestock on one million acres of grasslands in western American states.
+At least one major U.S. meat processing company has respond.
+To recent consumer demand for products.
+That are not import and chosen to “eat” the relatively higher cost of raising livestock domestically.
+According to Bloomberg.
+In May 2019, Perdue Farms began the process of acquiring Panorama Meats.
+The largest domestic certified-organic and grass-fed beef producer.
+Which raises livestock on one million acres of grasslands in western American states.